Published January 9, 2018 at 9:42

-Unsung heroes who make a real difference to the lives of those around them are set to be recognised once again thanks to the Good Neighbours Awards.
+Nominate unsung heroes who make a real difference to the lives of those around them for the Good Neighbour Awards!

 Now in its fifth year, Blackburn with Darwen Council has teamed up with the Lancashire Telegraph to search for the people who go out of their way to help residents in their communities − or just want to make their neighbourhoods better places to live.